Myrtle Beach, South Carolina: Newspapers

-The Sun News has traditionally been the largest daily paper published along the Grand Strand, with a readership base extending from Georgetown, South Carolina, to Sunset Beach, North Carolina.
+The Sun News has traditionally been the largest daily paper published along the Grand Strand, with a readership base extending from Georgetown, to Sunset Beach.
 The paper has been in existence since the 1930s and was formerly published by Knight Ridder before that company was bought by The McClatchy Company.
 Like many newspapers, the paper has declined in recent years due to shifts in readership and financial pressures at its parent company.
 It stopped local printing operations and downsized its newsroom in May 2020.

 Myrtle Beach is also served by The Myrtle Beach Herald, a weekly newspaper that is part of the Waccamaw Publishers group.
 The Herald also produces a newspaper targeted at tourists called Visit!.

 In 2020, Charleston-based The Post and Courier set up an official bureau in Myrtle Beach, after years of attempting to move into the market and purchasing The Georgetown Times, which it merged with the new operation.